Akaflieg Stuttgart fs33: Design and development

 To achieve the above-mentioned goals, the fuselage molds of the Akaflieg Stuttgart fs31 were reused.
-Calculations were done based on the fs31's fuselage to determine the optimal geometry and mass for the vertical fin and tailplane, which led to the use of the fin of a Schempp-Hirth Nimbus 3D and tailplane of a Nimbus 4D, though slightly modified to fit the fuselage.
+Calculations were done based on the fs31's fuselage to determine the optimal geometry and mass for the vertical fin and tailplane, which led to the use of the fin of a Nimbus-3D and tailplane of a Nimbus-4D, though slightly modified to fit the fuselage.
 Furthermore, most of the control rods in the cockpit, the wheel brakes, and the rear lift pin tube were taken over from the Schleicher ASH 25.

 To create the wings, the wing molds of the Akaflieg Stuttgart fs32 were taken and extended inwards by 2,5 meters.
 Unlike in the fs32, the fs33 doesn't possess slotted flaps due to their complexity, instead using regular flaperons.
 Due to the lower than expected wing area gain, lightweight construction became an important factor to keep the design's wing loading within acceptable levels.

 The fs33 is a two-seater glider with a mid-mounted triple-trapezoidal wing.
 It has a wingspan of 20 meters and its wings are each equipped with three flaperons along the entire span and optional winglets.
 Operation of the flaperons is controlled by a mixer located at the wing root and the wings' control connections with the fuselage are automatic.

 The aircraft is almost entirely made out of carbon fiber composites, with the cockpit region being instead made out of a carbon-kevlar hybrid.
 Carbon fiber rovings were used to build the wing spars, while the skin was made of carbon fiber scrims (de) as a weight saving measure.

 Both pilots sit in tandem in a cockpit placed forward of the wing, fitted with dual controls, under a long, single-piece canopy.
 The fuselage is split horizontally, as with the fs31, instead of vertically to improve pilot safety during a crash landing by eliminating a seam on the underside of the cockpit.
 As an additional safety feature, the wings were designed to break off in the event of a crash landing.
 Originally the fs33 had an undercarriage constructed from carbon fiber composites with steel fittings to reduce weight, though this was later replaced with a steel one following the aircraft's crash.
 New winglets were built for the fs33 in 2016.